ReactTraining/react-workshop/courses/fundamentals/04-effects/exercise/README.md

 }
 ```

 Hey!
 Are you getting this error "useEffect is called conditionally"?
-Remember, we can't conditionally call our hooks.
-You might be doing the effect after that early-return if-statement which is also version of "conditionalizing hooks".
-So just move the effect above the if-statement
+Remember, we can't conditionally call hooks.
+You might be doing the effect after that early-return `if` statement which is also version of "conditionalizing hooks".
+So just move the effect above the early return.

 ## Task Two: Implement the "Use GitHub" feature for signup (Slightly more difficult)